scm-manager/scm-jenkins-plugin/docs/en/configuration/index.md

 ### Global configuration
 In the global configuration you can set the Jenkins instance url and configure the VCS triggers.

+The git trigger requires version 1.1.14 or above of the jenkins git plugin.
+The mercurial trigger requires version 1.38 or above of the jenkins mercurial plugin.

+The event trigger requires the installation of the [jenkins SCM-Manager plugin](https://plugins.jenkins.io/scm-manager/) in jenkins.
+This informs Jenkins about changes to branches, tags or pull requests.

 Depending on your Jenkins configuration, you may have to set a username and a valid API token for this user, too.
-This is used for the CSRF protection in Jenkins.
+This is only required for SVN commit trigger requests if CSRF protection is activated on the Jenkins CI server.

 Additionally, for git a "notifyCommit access tokens" is needed.
 This can be created in the global security configuration in Jenkins.

 Finally, it is possible to disable the repository specific configuration or to disable event triggers for specific repository types.